 Protocol

-Check the loss of pain response by pinching the toe [1] of the euthanized frog [2-TXT].
+After primary euthanasia has been completed check the loss of pain response by pinching the foot[1] [2-TXT].
 Place the frog on its back [2].
 Pin down each limb [3].

 WIDE: Talent pinches the frog’s toe.

-Text on plain background: Primary Euthanasia: Immmersion in 5g/L Tricaine methanesulfonate buffered with NaHCO₃.
+Text on plain background: Primary Euthanasia: Immmersion in 5g/L Tricaine methanesulfonate buffered with NaHCO₃ for 1 hour.
 Secondary Euthanasia: exsanguination through perfusion

 Talent places the frog on its back